gnuton/RagBag/Docs/javascript.md

 person.newfield = true;
 // antonio now looks like this: Object {name: "antonio", age: 0, newfield: true}

-// Deleting a field from antonio will reset the value to the one defined in the base object
+// Deleting an a a field from antonio will reset the value to the one defined in the base object
 // antonio.name == "antonio" at beginning.
 Let's delete it!
 delete antonio.name;
 // now antonio looks like this Object {name: "no name", age: 0, newfield: true}